 Add the ITSGeneric Dynamic Link Library (DLL) reference for the generic library to each project.
 If desired for debugging purposes, the actual ITSGeneric project can be added instead of the DLL.
-Add a resource file for any subsystem-specific constants that will be used.
-For an example of how to use constants, see XmlHandler.cs's ResourceManager rm member.
-If this is a new subsystem, the appropriate status logger event code range should be determined by consulting the spread sheet containing current used values (StatusLoggerSubsystemEventCodes.xls).

-2.8.2 Steps to Start
+2.9.2 Steps to Start

 The steps below will create a subsystem with limited functionality.
 Client connections will be accepted and authenticate requests handled.